 If you are new to countryside volunteering we would recommend joining in with any of the surfacing or scrub clearance dates.
 If you have any questions or concerns please just give us a call for a chat on 01372 743783 before deciding which task is best for you to start with.
 There is no fixed commitment, you can join in on task days as often as you like and we provide a free, sociable, happy 'green gym'.
 You can work at your own pace and you will be shown exactly what to do.

-Please have a look at our Lower Mole Partnership Volunteer Task Programme Spring 2019 (PDF) to find out what we are up to, when, where and why across the partnership area this season - north Surrey and in to Kingston.
+Please have a look at our Lower Mole Partnership Volunteer Task Programme Summer 2019 (PDF) to find out what we are up to, when, where and why across the partnership area this season - north Surrey and in to Kingston.

 Full details on what you need to do/bring/wear etc to get involved and full site location information can also be found in the programme.
 Please also see our SCP Health & Safety Guide for Volunteers (PDF) and Surrey County Council's Volunteer Promise (PDF).

 Please contact us on 01372 743783 for any further information and to let us know if you would like to come and join in.
 Alternatively you can email us: firstname.lastname@example.org.